 Food and Drink

 Goulash, the national dish, is on many menus, in both traditional and haute variations.
 Soups in general are beloved by Hungarians and you may find yourself starting more meals with them than you might at home.
 Any diner who loves foie gras and pâté can sample an astounding variety of them.
+In fact, we've compiled a list of the essential dishes of Budapest and the best places to try them.
 Finally, a perhaps unexpected drink to seek out is lemonade, a Hungarian favorite.
 There is no reason to order a soda in Budapest when most restaurants will pour you a choice of signature housemade lemonades.

 The famously difficult Magyar language makes it unlikely that most visitors will seek out theatrical offerings but Budapest has a number of clubs and more established music venues (Müpa Budapest, the Hungarian State Opera House) for a cultural evening out.
 Museums to include on your itinerary includes the Kunsthalle, Museum of Ethnography, and the Hungarian National Museum.
 The House of Terror, a museum, brings to life the darkest days of both the fascist Arrow Cross and the later Communist rule of the country.

 While there are few flights direct to Budapest from the United States, it is easy to connect to it through Vienna and other European hubs.
 From the airport to the city center is a journey of 30 to 45 minutes, with a choice of public buses, somewhat faster private shuttles, taxis, and a train that ends at Nyugati station, in the heart of Pest.